CSpyridakis/HOC/Hamming Distance/README.md

-# Improve execution performance Of Hamming distance Calculation using PThreads and OpenMP.
+# Improve execution time Of Hamming distance Calculation using PThreads and OpenMP.

 * In order to compile and execute code run in LINUX-based system